Everything We Know About NYC's Pipe-Bomb Explosion Near Times Square

 Clues From The Explosive Device: Likewise, a further examination of the explosive device should reveal whether Ullah built it on his own or with the help of others.
 As of now, Police Commissioner James O’Neill has told reporters that Ullah appears to have used an “improvised low-tech explosive device attached to his body.”
 He intentionally detonated the device and, according to NYPD Deputy Commissioner of Intelligence and Counterterrorism John Miller, Ullah used “Velcro and zip ties” to strap the explosive to his body.

-A “Game Changer” Of An Attack: CBS New York spoke with a security expert named Manny Gomez, who says that this attack could transform terror attacks as the United States knows them.
+A “Game Changer” Of An Attack: CBS New York spoke with a security expert named Manny Gomez, who says that this incident could transform terror attacks as the United States knows them.
 “This is something that is a game changer,” said Gomez said.
 “If we’re going to have suicide bombers here like we’ve had overseas, that is going to be a problem because obviously … that’s never happened in the continental U.S. If they are successful in recruiting suicide bombers, we’re going to have a problem.”
 Indeed and as Gomez added, if terrorists who are intent upon taking their own lives become a regular fixture, police will have realized “one of their worst fears.”

 This is a developing story, and we will provide additional details as they arrive.